mervenuryazanel/query-example-merve/notes.md

 ```

-> -In the onSuccess function, data is the entire response that turns from post request
-> -setQueryData updates the query cache

-> To sum it up, with this configuration _there will be no get request after the mutation_
+To sum it up, with this configuration _there will be no get request after the mutation_

 # Optimistic updates